 Medical conditions will determine whether you can get a license as a pilot.

-If you know someone who is interested in becoming a pilot but they have trouble reading the instruments inside the cockpit because they have poor vision or even complete colorblindness, there’s no reason why their career choices should be limited because of it!
-With proper training and enough practice using instruments and charts (which can all be done without requiring perfect vision), anyone can become an excellent pilot regardless of their current state of eyesight or brain function as long as they remain healthy enough to pass required tests such as FAA physical examinations every six months when renewing their licenses every five years
+You know someone who wants to be a pilot but struggles to read the cockpit instruments.
+This is due to poor vision or colorblindness.
+But, it should not limit their career!
+Proper training and enough practice using instruments and charts can be done without perfect vision.
+Anyone can become an excellent pilot with them, no matter their eyesight or brain function.
+They only need to be healthy enough to pass required tests.
+These include FAA physical exams every six months.
+Pilots have them when renewing their licenses every five years.

 There is equipment that helps with some types of color blindness when it comes to flying an aircraft.